The Prison in Twelve Landscapes: Production

 The production team consists of Brett Story as the director and producer who is an independent writer and non-fiction filmmaker, along with Lori Chodos, who was the associate producer in the documentary.
-The editor was Avrïl Jacobson who is a Toronto based editor that has screened many festivals such as Sundance Film Festival, the International Documentary Festival of Amsterdam and the Toronto International Film Festival.
+The editor was Avrïl Jacobson who is a Toronto-based editor that has screened many festivals such as Sundance Film Festival, the International Documentary Festival of Amsterdam and the Toronto International Film Festival.
 The sound design and recordist was done by Simon Gervais, who works at Bande a part Audio as a sound designer, and Ian Reynold, who is a Hamilton-based sound recordist.
 The composer is a French native named Olivier Alary who is a Montreal-based musician and composer.

 Director insights

 The filmmaker, Brett Story, started off with no general direction for the documentary but with intentions of making a film revolving around the prison system.
-Story began her filmmaking during her graduate studies in the University of Toronto, while obtaining her PhD in Geography.
+Story began her filmmaking during her graduate studies in the University of Toronto, while obtaining her PhD in geography.
 The film itself was created with the sense to uniquely depict the genres and social sciences of mass incarceration through a unique paradigm of 12 vignettes, or 12 settings and viewpoints.
 Just how Toronto-based researcher and author Shiri Pasternak explained, the film shows how “it’s the kind of violence that shows up in uneven life choices, in the distribution of resources that leave some hungry and poor, some more vulnerable to discrimination and physical harm."
 Story has similarly said in many interviews how her goal is to reframe how people view prison and to suggest that “prison constitutes a broader system” that takes place in ordinary places all around the nation.

 Reception

 Critical reception

-The Prison in Twelve Landscapes holds a 88% approval rating on review aggregator website Rotten Tomatoes, based on 8 reviews, with a weighted average of 7.8/10.
+The Prison in Twelve Landscapes holds an 88% approval rating on review aggregator website Rotten Tomatoes, based on 8 reviews, with a weighted average of 7.8/10.
 On Metacritic, the film holds a rating of 86 out of 100, based on 5 critics, indicating "universal acclaim".